 iPhones are probably one of the best and most premium flagship mobile devices out there.
-Apple released its first iPhone in 2007 and the phone has been forged into a high quality, high-performance device ever since.
-The latest iPhone 11 comes packed with up to 256GB storage, 6.1″ LCD IPS display, dual 12MP Ultra-Wide camera and the A13 Bionic Chip processor.
+Apple released its first iPhone in 2007, and the phone has been forged into a high-quality, high-performance device ever since.

-Despite these amazing in-built features of the iPhone, there are still some issues with it.
-For example, a lot of users have recently reported their device not turning on.
-This could be a number of issues from something as simple and low battery charge to perhaps a more concerning hardware issue.
+Despite these amazing features of the iPhone, there are still some issues with it.
+For example, many users have recently reported their devices not turning on.
+This could arise due to many issues, from something as simple as a low battery charge to perhaps a more concerning hardware issue.
 Whatever the reason may be, we’ll discuss the best working methods out there to fix your iPhone that is not turning on.

 - 1 How To Fix iPhone Not Turning On?

 - 2 Final Words: